gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### trust
 Make your pubkey trusted by using this `./trust` method.
 You need to add your pubkey after the command.
-If you want the pubkey to be not trusted use `\"trust\":1`.
+If you want the pubkey to be not trusted use `\"trust\":-1`. `-1` means dont trust, `1` means to trust.
 This API works immediately.

 Sample File Contents:
 ```shell